 There are a few simple ways people can improve their sleep around whichever shifts they are working, but the most important is to prioritise sleep.
-It is vital for people’s health and safety that they get enough sleep to function properly, so if you find yourself dropping off at work trying to find a couple more hours each day to rest.
+People’s health and safety need to get enough sleep to function correctly, so if you find yourself dropping off at work, try to find a couple more hours each day to rest.

-Having people at home to be considerate of your sleep can be a big help too.
-Ask them to avoid vacuuming, listening to loud music or coming in and out of your bedroom whilst trying to sleep.
-If you are alone, then turn the phone ringer off, so calls from daytime telemarketers don’t wake you, and get some blackout curtains in the bedroom to simulate nighttime.
+Having people at home to be considerate of your sleep can be a big help, too.
+Ask them to avoid vacuuming, listening to loud music, or coming in and out of your bedroom while trying to sleep.
+If you are alone, turn the phone ringer off so calls from daytime telemarketers don’t wake you, and get some blackout curtains in the bedroom to simulate nighttime.

-The body’s biological clock reacts to sunlight and darkness much the same way you use your watch to tell the time.
-Exposure to sunlight early in the morning can actually help you sleep better at night, as studies show that people deprived of sunlight have more trouble sleeping at night and are often more tired than their counterparts who get up and spend some time outdoors in the early morning.
+The body’s biological clock reacts to sunlight and darkness like you use your watch to tell the time.
+Exposure to sunlight early in the morning can help you sleep better at night, as studies show that people deprived of sunlight have more trouble sleeping at night and are often more tired than their counterparts who get up and spend some time outdoors in the early morning.

-Expert studies in US sports-science facilities have shown that people who vigorously exercise for 20 minutes per day, 4-6 hours before going to bed, are likely to fall asleep more easily than people who either don’t exercise at all or who exercise earlier in the day.
+Expert studies in US sports science facilities have shown that people who vigorously exercise for 20 minutes per day, 4-6 hours before going to bed, are likely to fall asleep more quickly than people who either don’t exercise at all or who exercise earlier in the day.

-Any type of cardiovascular exercise that gets your heart pumping fast for at least 20 minutes is suitable for better health and helping you to get a good night’s sleep.
+Any type of cardiovascular exercise that gets your heart pumping fast for at least 20 minutes is suitable for better health and helps you to get a good night’s sleep.

 We all lead more hectic lifestyles than people used to fifty years ago, so it is becoming almost impossible not to get stressed out.
 But we can learn to manage stress effectively to help us sleep better and feel healthier.

-Reducing the amount of mental stress on the body means you won’t spend hours tossing and turning while you should be sleeping.
+Reducing mental stress on the body means you won’t spend hours tossing and turning while sleeping.
 And in turn, more sleep helps reduce stress levels further.

 Watch your diet

 There are several ways you can change your diet to help you fall asleep faster.
-Changing the type of foods you eat – to more of an organic diet – helps you stay away from caffeine and sugar, which prevent you from falling asleep fast.
+Changing the type of foods you eat – to more of an organic diet – enables you to stay away from caffeine and sugar, which prevent you from falling asleep fast.

-Changing the way you plan your meals is also thought to make a big difference to the way we fall asleep.
+Changing the way you plan your meals is also thought to make a big difference in the way you fall asleep.
 Scientists now recommend eating your largest meal in the morning, followed by lighter afternoon and evening meals.
 This helps to fuel your body during the day when you most need your energy.